 It was super chic and actually very affordable!

 Also very close to the train which made it a very conveninent home base.

-Thanks for reading 10 things to do in Paris!
+Thanks for reading the ultimate Paris checklist!
 Comment your favorite Parisian things below!